zanzo420/ProjectToSingleFile/README.md

 Creates a single .cs file from your solution.

-Drag and Drop your project file (.sln) on the executable-
+Drag and Drop your project file (.sln | .csproj) on the executable